 What we conceive and the maturity of our reasoning depends upon how aware we are of how accurately we tend to perceive our material reality, other people and things.

 What we perceive and the accuracy of our perception defines what we understand, the condition of our thinking, and how reasonably we conduct ourselves publicly.
 At all times, we will consciously or unconsciously be responding to reality in actuality, or just to the sporadic ideas that inconsistently enter our minds.

 “We see the world, not as it is, but as we are──or, as we are conditioned to see it.”– Stephen Covey

-What we believe of ourselves and our capabilities will determine what we apprehend to be true about our innate capacity to evolve, grow and resolve perplexing challenges.
-This is one of the main areas in which we experience confidence (or a lack thereof).
+What we believe of ourselves and our capabilities will determine what we apprehend to be right about our innate capacity to evolve, grow and resolve perplexing challenges.
+Our belief system is responsible for our confidence (or a lack thereof).

 Idealism holds that reality is confined to mental qualities while scepticism tests our capacity to comprehend anything outside our minds.
 It’s certainly interesting to converse with people who stubbornly refuse to acknowledge the existence of any truth that transcends beyond their experiences to date.

 Our perceptions give shape to and characterise our behaviour.
-When we refuse to be flexible or impressionable in our judgments, we close our minds down to possibility and sometimes even discerning what’s true.
+When we refuse to be flexible or impressionable in our judgments, we close our minds down to possibility and sometimes even discerning what’s real.

 Consequently, it’s more prudent to base the condition of our lives upon facts than on feelings, assumptions and opinions.
 Without laying down a strong foundation of truth in our lives, we stand to face much turmoil, concerns and trepidation.

 Forming a perception starts with having conscious knowledge of the world around us.
-Perception is developed when we look at all of our experiences and preferences then decide what we’re going to believe.
+We develop our perception when we look at all of our experiences and preferences then decide what we’re going to believe.